-I remember when my friend Emma was gifted with her first classroom.
+I remember when my friend Emma was gifted with her first job.
 She was beyond thrilled, just glowing with anticipation.
 She told me how her mind reeled with hundreds of ideas for teaching, decorating, procedures, organization—everything involved with the basic care and teaching of young ones.

 Emma, like many of us, began her career in those days without children or a husband.
 Her time seemed limitless.
 When she was expecting her first child, however, time became her most valuable commodity.
 One hour of her time was absolutely priceless.
 She was scared she wouldn’t be able to find balance between a new baby and her love for teaching.